Quick Start

 bash

 Point KAS at a workspace folder inside OPFS (a sandboxed directory the agent can see/edit).
-Writes, deletes, patches, uploads, and moves are approval‑gated.
+Writes, deletes, patches, uploads, and moves are approval‑gated by default.

 ts